-ASSET CLASS PREVIOUS CURRENT COMMENTS EQUITY U.S. Equity vs. Non-U.S. Equity • • We continue to favor non-U.S. equity markets relative to the U.S. despite their underperformance in 2021.
-Non-U.S. equity valuations are attractive, and we expect the economic risks related to COVID-19 to recede, allowing the global economy to reopen further, which should be supportive of non-U.S. equity earnings.
-The external forces that contributed to the notably strong economic growth and equity markets in the U.S. will begin to fade in 2022, whereas many non-U.S. economies are expected to benefit from further fiscal stimulus.
-U.S. Large Cap vs. U.S. Small Cap • • A strong U.S. economy and seasonal factors are still supportive of small cap stocks, which derive most of their revenue domestically.
-Rising rates, a shortage of labor, and higher cost pressures may pose a challenge for smaller companies.
+ASSET CLASS PREVIOUS CURRENT COMMENTS U.S. Equity vs. Non-U.S. Equity • • We continue to favor non-U.S. equity markets relative to the U.S. despite their recent underperformance.
+Non-U.S. equity valuations are attractive, and we expect the economic risks and geopolitical risks related to COVID-19 and the war in Ukraine to recede, allowing the global economy to continue expanding, which should be supportive of non-U.S. equity earnings. - U.S. Large Cap vs. U.S. Small Cap • • A strong U.S. economy and relative revenue insulation from geopolitical risks is supportive of small cap stocks.
+Rising rates, a shortage of labor, and higher cost pressures pose a challenge for smaller companies.
 Given our preference for strong fundamentals, we prefer to implement this overweight through active management as we progress through this economic cycle.
 For passive implementation, we suggest a neutral small cap position.
-U.S. Large Value vs. U. S. Large Growth We believe value, comprised of more cyclical sectors, should perform well.
+U.S. Large Value vs. U. S. Large Growth ▲ We believe value, which has a higher relative weighting to the materials, energy, and financials sectors, should perform well.
 A strong economy, rising rates, and higher inflation are conditions that benefit this style.
 Within value, we have a preference for profitable companies with solid financials.
-Non-U.S. Developed Markets vs. Emerging Markets - We are neutral within non-U.S. equity between developed and emerging markets, as we find the risks to be balanced between both.
+Non-U.S. Developed Markets vs. Emerging Markets We are neutral within non-U.S. equity between developed and emerging markets as we find the risks to be balanced between both.
 However, we maintain an overweight to non-U.S. equities, both developed and emerging, relative to U.S. stocks.
 Europe vs. Japan The European economy is more exposed to global trade, with public companies generating 50% of revenue outside of Europe.
 Fiscal stimulus in Europe is expected to continue, and permanent changes seem likely.
 Japan's ongoing structural and corporate reform is a tailwind for company earnings.
-However, both Europe and Japan face some challenges that keep us at neutral within developed markets, for now. ▲ Overweight 🔹 🔻 Underweight ■ N eutral
+However, both Europe and Japan face some challenges that keep us at neutral within developed markets, for now.